GIST-NJU/EmRest/api-exp-scripts/README.md

 # EmRest Experimental Scripts and Replication Instructions

 > **Important**: The experiments can only be replicated on a Linux operating system.
 We specifically recommend CentOS 7, which we used in our study.
-Our experimental setup involves running 11 testing tools, 16 APIs, and 30 repeated runs per tool–API pair, resulting in a large number of concurrent processes.
+Our experimental setup involves running 11 testing tools on 16 APIs with 30 repetitions, resulting in a large number of concurrent processes.
 We rely on the Linux `screen` command to manage and monitor these processes effectively.

 This directory (`api-exp-scripts`) contains all scripts and detailed instructions necessary to replicate the experiments described in our ISSTA 2025 paper, including orchestration of experiments and data analysis.